irenazra/MiniRiskGame/README.md

 # MiniRiskGame
 A mini version of famous strategy game Risk: MiniRiskGame.

-##Game Rules
+## Game Rules
- *There are two players, and 8 countries in this game.
+ -There are two players, and 8 countries in this game.
- *The first player to own 5 countries wins the game!
+ -The first player to own 5 countries wins the game!
- *First player,f, starts from Iran while the second player,s, starts from Poland.
+ -First player,f, starts from Iran while the second player,s, starts from Poland.
- *A player can put soldiers on the lands that they own, or they can invade a neighboring land.
+ -A player can put soldiers on the lands that they own, or they can invade a neighboring land.
- *Every turn a player gets new soldiers.
+ -Every turn a player gets new soldiers.
 The number of soldiers that they get is equal to the half the number of soldiers they did not use last round plus 1.
- *If a player tries to invade a country that already has foreign solders on it,players roll one dice each.What they get, gets multiplied with the number of soldiers they have on the land or they are attacking with.Therefore, the more soldiers you have on a country, the more protected it will be.Similarly, if you attack with more soldiers, your attack gets stronger!
+ -If a player tries to invade a country that already has foreign solders on it,players roll one dice each.What they get, gets multiplied with the number of soldiers they have on the land or they are attacking with.Therefore, the more soldiers you have on a country, the more protected it will be.Similarly, if you attack with more soldiers, your attack gets stronger!
 But, there is always an element of chance, so good luck!!

 ## Technologies